cxumol/AHKtoolkit/README.rst

 unsleep.ahk
     keep system awake by artificially pressing "Scroll Lock" key.
     Used in computer lab of some university.
-    Computer will automatically close if you idle for a few minutes.
+    Computer will automatically log off if you idle for a few minutes.

 AutoSave.ahk
     It has 2 modes helping you auto-save.